marcohermel/ChurrasDaGalera/README.md

 Como Rodar:
-Abrir no Visual Studio e rodar normalmente no IIS express
+Abrir a Solution no Visual Studio e rodar normalmente no IIS express